 Insects Can Help Reduce Food Security and Poor Nutrition Issues

 Insects can be raised just about anywhere.
-Families can raise insects on table scraps and weeds from their garden.
+Families can raise insects on table scraps and weeds from their gardens.
 It takes very little feed to produce a pound of crickets.
 In Asia, where eating insects is common, many people harvest them from the wild.
 In fact, when locusts descend upon a field of crops, they can be seen as a bounty.

-Insects can be raised using less water, land and feed than traditional livestock.
+Insects can be raised using less water, land, and feed than traditional livestock.
 They can be raised vertically in urban environments and can be raised on food and farm waste.
 Adding insects to our diets is a smart and nutritional step forward.

 Insects Can Help Fight Global Warming